-· · · · · · · · · · · · · · · · · · · Format Paper 1 consists of a combined reading prompt and answer booklet.
+Format Paper 1 consists of a combined reading prompt and answer booklet.
 It is expected that Paper 1 will take approximately 30 minutes to complete, but it is not strictly timed.
 It is at your discretion to choose when or if a pupil requires a break during the test or whether, if appropriate, to stop the test early.
 The paper includes some practice questions for you to use to introduce the contexts and question types to pupils.
 Test administrators should allow additional time to go through the practice questions with pupils.
-Equipment Each pupil will need the equipment specified below: a pencil or blue or black pen a rubber (optional) If rubbers are not provided, tell pupils that they should cross out any answers they wish to change.
+Equipment Each pupil will need the equipment specified below: • a pencil or blue or black pen Rubbers are allowed, but please encourage pupils to cross out answers they wish to change instead of rubbing them out.
 If it is normal classroom practice, pupils may use monolingual English electronic spell checkers, provided they do not give definitions of words, or highlighter pens.
 Pupils must not use dictionaries.
 Assistance You must ensure that nothing you say or do during the test could be interpreted as giving pupils an advantage, for example, indicating that an answer is correct or incorrect, or suggesting the pupil look at an answer again.
 The English reading test must not be read to individuals or to a group, except for the general instructions below, and the practice page and practice questions.
 There is no specific hearing impairment guidance for this test, but be careful when signing to ensure you do not convey information that could give pupils an advantage.
 Guidance for administering the test to pupils with a visual impairment is contained in the relevant modified test pack.
 If a pupil asks a question about test content, you must not explain any words or expressions.
 The example below illustrates how to deal with a common situation: Question: I don't understand the question.
+Answer: Read the question again and underline the words that tell you what to do.
 Before the test begins Review the list of pupils with any particular individual needs, for example, pupils who may need support from a scribe or a transcript made at the end of the test.
+What to do at the start of the test Check seating is appropriately spaced and that no pupil can see another pupil's answer booklet.
+Check pupils do not have mobile phones or other disruptive items.
+Check pupils do not have any materials or equipment that may give them extra help.
+Ensure each pupil has a copy of the reading prompt and answer booklet.